Global Regular Solutions of the Degenerate Compressible Navier-Stokes Equations with Large Initial Data of Spherical

 It is worth pointing out that, when the viscosity coefficients are constants, some singular behaviors of solutions with vacuum to \textbf{CNS} have been observed.
-Recently, studies in \cite{dxz,zz2} show that the classical solutions with vacuum of the Cauchy problem of the M-D \textbf{CNS} cannot preserve the conservation of momentum, no matter whether $\rho_0$ is compactly supported or just vanishes in the far-field.
-On the other hand, Hoff-Serre \cite{hoffserre} showed that, when vacuum appears, the weak solutions of the 1-D barotropic \textbf{CNS} need not continuously depend on their initial data.
+Recently, studies in \cite{zz2} show that the classical solutions with vacuum of the Cauchy problem of the M-D \textbf{CNS} cannot preserve the conservation of momentum.
+On the other hand, Hoff--Serre \cite{hoffserre} showed that, when vacuum appears, the weak solutions of the 1-D barotropic \textbf{CNS} need not continuously depend on their initial data.
 In particular, these counterintuitive behaviors can be attributed to the unphysical assumption that the viscosity coefficients are constants when one utilizes such a kind of \textbf{CNS} to deal with the vacuum problems in viscous fluids, which makes the vacuum exert a force on the fluid at the interface that separates the vacuum and the fluid, according to the classical impulse-momentum theorem ({\it cf}. \cite{goldstein}).
-Thus, viscous compressible fluids near the vacuum should be better modeled by the degenerate \textbf{CNS}, which can be derived from the Boltzmann equations through the Chapman-Enskog expansion; see Chapman-Cowling \cite{chap}.
+Thus, viscous compressible fluids near the vacuum should be better modeled by the degenerate \textbf{CNS}, which can be derived from the Boltzmann equations through the Chapman--Enskog expansion; see Chapman--Cowling \cite{chap}.